Gur0v/zeptofetch/README.md

 ────────────────────────────────────────────────

 note:
+  · the app has poor tty support as of right now and is intended to be ran in a graphical env.
   · code is intentionally minimized and packed for tiny binary size, not readability.
   · zeptofetch has very experimental support for